OSGeo/OSGeoLive-doc/overview/index.rst

 Application passwords are in the `passwords.txt <file:../passwords.txt>`_ file on the desktop.

-.. todo:: link to passwords.txt here so the user is not hunting around
+.. todo: link to passwords.txt here so the user is not hunting around

 Windows and Mac Installation
 ----------------------------